ksu-cs-textbooks/cis527/content/X-extras/07-git.md

 Now that we've created a Git repository and added our first commit, let's talk about remotes.
 A remote in Git is a remote copy of a repository, which can be used as a backup for yourself, or as a way to share a repository with other developers.
 Most commonly, your remote will be an online service such as GitHub or GitLab, but there are many others as well.
 For this example, I'll show you how to work with the GitLab instance hosted by K-State CS.
 The instructions are very similar for GitHub as well.

-First, you'll need to navigate to [http://gitlab.cs.ksu.edu](http://gitlab.cs.ksu.edu) and sign-in with you K-State CS username and password.
+First, you'll need to navigate to [http://gitlab.cs.ksu.edu](http://gitlab.cs.ksu.edu) and sign-in with your K-State CS username and password.
 Once you've logged in, go to your account settings, and look for the **SSH Keys** option.
 In order to authenticate your system with GitLab, you'll need to create an SSH key and copy-paste the public key here.
 See the SSH video in the Extras module for detailed instructions on creating those keys.
 I'll perform the steps quickly for this example as well.
 Once you are done, you can click the logo in the upper-left to go back to the dashboard.

 On the dashboard, you can click the **New Project** button to create a new project.
 To make it simple, I'm going to give it the same name as my folder, `git-test`.
 I can also give it a description, and I'll need to set the visibility level for this project.
 I'm going to use the **Private** option for now, so I'll be the only one able to see this project.